Asian Short-Clawed Otter

-The Asian short-clawed otter can be found in freshwater wetlands and mangrove swamps.
+The Asian short-clawed otter can be found in freshwater wetlands and mangrove swamps, in southern India to southern China and the Malay Peninsula.

 These otters are the smallest species of otter in the world, and they also spend more time on land than others.
 With excellent vision both above and below the water, these otters also have a strong tail which will act as a rudder to help them steer themselves through the water when swimming.
 Their waterproof fur, nimble short fingers, sensitive whiskers and webbed feet help them to find food in streams and paddy fields.